Serb Nationalists Rally as Milosevic Is Laid to Rest

-POGGIOLI: There were far fewer anti-Milosevic demonstrators than supporters earlier in the day, but Nemad Sebek, who heads the Center for Democracy and Reconciliation in Southeast Europe, says the goodbye rally had been carefully prepared over three days, while word of the protest was spread by cell phone text messages.
+POGGIOLI: There were far fewer anti-Milosevic demonstrators than supporters earlier in the day, but Nenad Sebek, who heads the Center for Democracy and Reconciliation in Southeast Europe, says the goodbye rally had been carefully prepared over three days, while word of the protest was spread by cell phone text messages.

-Mr. NEMAD SEBEK (Executive Director, Center for Democracy and Reconciliation in Southeast Europe): None of the current crop of democratic politicians in Serbia actually decided to organize an anti-Milosevic rally, so what you see here, these one and a half thousand people, they're here completely spontaneously.
+NENAD SEBEK: None of the current crop of democratic politicians in Serbia actually decided to organize an anti-Milosevic rally, so what you see here, these one and a half thousand people, they're here completely spontaneously.
 Nobody bothered to sort of organize and bring them.
 This is not a reflection of the political strength of one or the other side here in Serbia, and whatever effect Milosevic's death has, as I said, it'll be a very, very short-term thing.
 Milosevic is dead and gone, thank God.

-Sylvia Poggioli, NPR News, Belgrade.
+POGGIOLI: Sylvia Poggioli, NPR News, Belgrade.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.